 Both FHWA and FDOT require that a sound barrier reduce traffic noise by at least five decibels to be considered feasible.
 Another FDOT requirement is that the cost per property to build a sound barrier is $42,000 or less.
 Meeting this requirement makes it cost reasonable.
 If a sound barrier is determined to be both feasible and cost reasonable, the property owners that would benefit from the barrier are asked to provide input on the proposed barrier.

-The town of Eatonville was the first incorporated African-American settlement community in the United States and was placed on the National Register of Historic Places on February 3, 1998.
+The town of Eatonville was the first incorporated African-American town in the United States and was placed on the National Register of Historic Places on February 3, 1998.
 Founded in 1887, the town has been continuously governed by persons of African-American descent, and the main road — Kennedy Boulevard — once served as a wagon trail.
-Key landscape and historic features will be integrated into the design at Kennedy Boulevard to honor historic Eatonville.
+Key landscape and historic features will be integrated into the bridge design at Kennedy Boulevard to honor historic Eatonville.

 An interchange redesign at I-4 and State Road 408 lessens the project’s impact on two additional historic resources: Griffin Park and the Holden-Parramore Historic District.
 Griffin Park, added to the National Register of Historic Places on July 18, 1996, opened in 1940 as the city of Orlando’s first affordable housing project for impoverished African-Americans.
 The Holden-Parramore neighborhood once served as the segregated African-American section of the city, and several buildings in the area are illustrative of intact historic housing.
 The Holden-Parramore area was placed on the National Register of Historic Places on September 23, 2009.